About the Summer Scholars and Artists Program

 - Students may not receive other funding during the period covered by this award.

 - This award is made to allow recipients to devote their full attention to the proposed research, creative project, apprenticeship or individual study during the award period.
 Part-time employment is discouraged, but may be permitted under special circumstances and only with prior approval by the director of the Undergraduate Research Center.
-A minimal stipend is allowed for campus housing/food from the apprenticeship, but there should be no other payment.

 - Recipients will present a brief preliminary report on the results of their summer 2015 experience immediately following the completion of the award period.